Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Selection Bias

-Figure \hyperlink{selection-bias}{4(b)} illustrates group selection bias.
-When group selection bias exists, the most intuitive difference between the source and target domains lies in the varying group sizes across the two domains.
+Figure \hyperlink{selection-bias}{3(b)} illustrates group selection bias.
+When group selection bias exists, the most intuitive difference between the source and target domains lies in the varying group sizes (``Density'' in the figure) across the two domains.